joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-10-23-traffic-light-chase.md

 ### An example by hand

-For example, for the case of $3$ steps, we can have the cars
+For the case of $3$ steps, we can have the cars

 - meet at the first possible opportunity,
 - spend one light at the same distance before coming together,